archguard/awesome-architecture-governance/README.md

 ### Parser Generator

 - [ANTLR](https://github.com/antlr/antlr4) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.

 ### Platform

-- Sonarqube
+- [Sonarqube](https://github.com/SonarSource/sonarqube) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells on 17 programming languages.

 ### Android